-I am pleased to reconfirm Aston Martin Lagonda Ltd.'s commitment to the United Nations Global Compact Initiative and our continued support of its Ten Principles in the areas of Human Rights, Labour, Environment and Anti-Corruption.
+I am pleased to reconfirm Aston Martin Lagonda Ltd.'s commitment to the United Nations Global Compact Initiative and our continued support of its 10 Principles in the areas of Human Rights, Labour, Environment and Anti-Corruption.

-This document provides an update on our activities to continually improve the integration of these principles into our business strategy, culture and daily operations.
-Over the past twelve months we have taken significant steps to achieve this ambition with the publication of our first annual Sustainability Report, which has these principals at its heart.
+This document provides an update on our activities to continually improve the integration of the Global Compact and its principles into our business strategy, culture and daily operations.
+Over the past twelve months we have taken significant steps with the implementation of our first Sustainability Strategy, which has these principals at its heart.
+Our achievements are published in detail on an annual basis in our Sustainability Report.

-We continue to commit to sharing this information with our stakeholders, using our primary channels of communication, our new sustainability website and our annual Sustainability Report.
+We continue to commit to sharing this information with our stakeholders, using our primary channels of communication, new sustainability website and our annual sustainability report.